Lady Marmalade: Reception

 "Lady Marmalade" debuted at number 92 on the Canadian RPM singles chart on February 1, 1975.
 It subsequently peaked atop the chart on March 29, 1975, after five weeks on the chart.
 Labelle's version of "Lady Marmalade" was inducted into the Grammy Hall of Fame in 2003. and was ranked number 479 on Rolling Stone's list of The 500 Greatest Songs of All Time in 2004 and number 485 in 2010.
 The Labelle version also appears in several films, including The Long Kiss Goodnight, Dick, and Jacob's Ladder.
-It was used in the video game Karaoke Revolution Volume 2 as a version performed with Patti LaBelle.
+It was used in the video game Karaoke Revolution Volume 2 in a new version performed by Patti LaBelle.

-Billboard named the song number 16 on their list of 100 Greatest Girl Group Songs of All Time.
-In 2021, the Library of Congress selected the song for preservation in the National Recording Registry for being "culturally, historically, or artistically significant".
+Billboard ranked the song at number sixteen on their list of the "100 Greatest Girl Group Songs of All Time".
+In 2021, the Library of Congress selected the song for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".